 Cornwall’s rugged coastline is wild and full of hidden coves.
 Perhaps then it’s no surprise that smugglers used the area to bring tea, brandy, tobacco and even pepper ashore.
 The coves of Cornwall were ideal hiding places and many had tunnels and passageways dug out to hurry the movement of contraband.

 Portloe Cove is unspoilt and on the edge of one of the prettiest villages in Cornwall.
-Portloe village has escaped mass development because it’s built into such a steep sided cliff.
+The village of Portloe has escaped mass development because it’s built into such a steep sided cliff.

 St Mawes is a quaint village and its long stretch of sand beach overlooks the River Fal, towards Falmouth.
 It’s less of a cove really but such a lovely place when it’s quiet, I couldn’t help but add it to the list.

-Are you planning a driving holiday in Cornwall?
-Take a look at our Cornish road trip itinerary for some inspiration.
+Essential reading: Take a look at our Cornish road trip itinerary for some inspiration.

 Well this is a little gem of a cove.
 While the village is beautiful, this cove is the last thing you expect to see and a real treat.
 You will stop in your tracks as you catch your first glimpse behind the fishing harbour.

 There’s a steep descent down a well trodden path and of course, you’ll need to clamber back up again to!
 At low tide you can explore the towering rocks and caves with names such as The Parlour and The Drawing Room.